16 Roxbury Street

 Worcester, MA 01609

-Inside Becker College, Trina Baker is the director of the Becker College Equestrian Facility.
-In this capacity she has increased riding program enrollment; designed a community outreach program for at- risk Worcester students; developed a community riding program, Interscholastic Riding Team, and boarding program; designed programs that introduce grade school students to horse care and riding; and organized and managed the annual Becker College horse show.
+Inside Becker College, Trina Baker is an adjunct instructor and former director of the Becker College Equestrian Center.
+She increased riding program enrollment; designed a community outreach program for at-risk Worcester students; developed a community riding program, Interscholastic Riding Team, and boarding program; designed programs that introduce grade school students to horse care and riding; and organized and managed the annual Becker College horse show.

 Outside Becker College, Trina has an appreciation for and extensive background in the arts.